 How do these couples seem to beat the odds and do what most couples can’t seem to do?

-There are several ways that couples keep the fires stoked and burning long after the honeymoon period of the
+There are several ways that couples keep the fires stoked and burning long after the initial attraction.

 Here are 3 secrets to stay in love..

 Secret # 1